siriskodvin/MF-interactions-and-infertility/Code/readme.txt

 README

-This repository contains script files for the male-female infertility genetic interaction analysis.
+This folder contains script files for the male-female infertility genetic interaction analysis.
 The software used are PLINK and R.

 Script descriptions: